 It is estimated that around 20% of the population in the UK (11 million people) lack basic digital skills.
 In Greater Manchester (GM), as many as 1.2m residents are estimated to be excluded in some way to digital technologies with a large proportion of these being over the age of 65 years.

-We will be conducting an initial rapid review of literature which will build upon the Digital Inclusion review conducted by the Older People and Frailty Policy Research Unit to investigate the key issues related to access to digital technologies in published and grey literature over the past 12 months.
+- In Phase I of the project we conducted a rapid review of literature which built upon the Digital Inclusion review conducted by the Older People and Frailty Policy Research Unit investigating the key issues related to access to digital technologies in published and grey literature over the past 12 months.

-We are also planning to interview 3 groups of participants in GM.
-This will comprise 2 groups of older adults (75 years and over) who are 1) enrolled in an established local digital programme and are successfully online and engaged with digital services or 2) who are not yet digitally engaged (10 participants in each group).
-In addition we will interview between 5-10 community leaders and gatekeepers in order to learn from the approaches they have used to continue to engage with communities during covid-19.
+- In Phase II of the project, we conducted interviews with 3 groups of participants in GM.
+This comprised 2 groups of older adults (75 years and over) who were 1) enrolled in an established local digital programme and are successfully online and engaged with digital services or 2) who were not yet digitally engaged or were not interested in getting online.
+In addition, we interviewed community digital support officers in order to learn from the approaches they have used to continue to engage with communities during Covid-19.

-The interviews will explore a number of themes including what prompted them to join the digital programme; what motivated their change in behaviour; what kinds of public services are accessed online and why; what can we learn and share from their experiences; who didn’t take up the offer or dropped out once started and reasons why; barriers to completing or taking up training; enablers that encouraged online engagement.
+The interviews explored a number of themes including what prompted older adults to join a digital programme or get online; what motivated their action; what kinds of public services they accessed online and why; what can we learn and share from their experiences; enablers that encouraged online engagement and barriers to engagement.

 - Greater Manchester Combined Authority Ageing Hub